-• Does the recipient country respect its commitments to enforce UN, OSCE, and EU arms embargoes?
+Does the buyer country respect its commitments to enforce UN, OSCE, and EU arms embargoes?

-- Does the recipient country use, has it used, or is it threatening to use force in violation of Article.
-41 of the UN Charter, in order to solve an international crisis? - Does the recipient country normally infringe international common law commitments, or treaties which it has voluntarily signed? - Does the recipient country behave in a manner so as to exclude itself from the international community of States?
+- Does the buyer country use, has it used, or is it threatening to use force in violation of Article.
+41 of the UN Charter, in order to solve an international crisis? - Does the buyer country normally infringe international common law commitments, or treaties which it has voluntarily signed? - Does the buyer country behave in a manner so as to exclude itself from the international community of States?